crlimacastro/Canvas-Runner/README.md

 };
 ```

-Now that you know how classes and objects work, you should try turning the floor into an object on your own.
-The same way you did for the player and call its `.draw(ctx, color)` function in the `draw(ctx)` loop.
+Now that you know how classes and objects work, you should try turning the floor into a `Rectangle` object on your own the same way you did for the player.
+Remember to call its `.draw(ctx, color)` function in the `draw(ctx)` loop.

 ### V. Jumping & Gravity